 Course Communication: In addition to announcements made and written handouts distributed in class, I may need to contact you between classes, which I'll do through individual and group email messages.
 One of the requirements for this course is that you maintain an email address, check it regularly for messages, be sure it is working, and let me know if you change your email address.
 You are responsible for any messages, including assignments and schedule changes, I send you via email.
-You also may contact me via email, in addition to seeing me during office hours or calling me.
+You also may contact me via email, in addition to seeing me during any zoom meetings we set up or calling me.